barryclark/jekyll-now/_posts/2018-01-05-enrollment-data.md

 categories: Education Data
 ---

-Charter schools are stealing our students and destroying public education.
+### Charter schools are stealing our students and destroying public education.

-Students are leaving lower performing schools because they have better options provided by School Choice.
+### Students are leaving lower performing schools because they have better options provided by School Choice.

 I hope to eventually explore the two clickbait claims above. tl;dr You can skip to the <conclusions section> where I address them.
 The more general purpose of this post is to outline my process to explore this data starting from the raw form on the web.

 I will follow a process similar to EliteDataScience:
+  - Exploratory Analysis
+  - Data Cleaning
+  - Feature Engineering
+  - Algorithm Selection
+  - Model Training

+# Exploration

+# Cleaning

+# Features

+# Algorithm

+# Model

-<HEADER> Conclusions </Header>
+# Conclusions

 There are many claims about lowered enrollment in public schools.
 I taught at Franklin Sr. High School and experienced the following drop in enrollment: